trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

       1. 3+ hosts (at least large instance - 4CPU + 16GB of RAM - these nodes provide the real power of YARN in Hadoop cluster):
          * hadoop-worker (in TAP 0.8: CDH Worker)

 * In this setup persistent storage is installed on dedicated nodes (roles: storage-master and storage-worker).
-You should follow Ceph documentation on recommended hardware setups: [[http://docs.ceph.com/docs/jewel/start/hardware-recommendations/]]
+You should follow [Ceph documentation](http://docs.ceph.com/docs/jewel/start/hardware-recommendations/) on recommended hardware setups.

 #### Supplement: recommendations for persistent storage service (storage-* nodes)